If you’re looking to buy a hatchet for backpacking we’re assuming you have a perfectly legitimate (and legal) reason for doing so.

 This survival tomahawk has a really cool design and solid performance to match.
 It’s not really weighted right for throwing but works great as a multifunction backpacking hatchet.

-The versatility of this hatchet is where it really shines.
+The versatility of this one is where it really shines.
 Besides the blade, the multifunction head has a nail puller and a hammering head.

 There’s also a ferro rod fire starter concealed in the base of the handle.
 The fire rod is a little thin so take it easy and support it properly when you strike it along the blade.

-If someone offered to buy us a hatchet then without hesitation we’d choose the Gränsfors Bruks hand hatchet.
+If someone offered to buy us a hatchet then without hesitation we’d choose the Gränsfors Bruks.
 The quality of the materials and workmanship isn’t just easy on the eye.

 Best For Budget